s-a-63/FUTURE_CS_03/README.md

-# 🌐 Network Scanning & Traffic Analysis – Task 3
+# 🌐 Securing your own Wi-Fi Networks – Task 3

 This repository contains the network analysis and scanning exercise conducted as part of **Task 3** of the cybersecurity internship.
-The objective was to perform both active and passive analysis on a local network, understand traffic patterns, and identify open ports and connected devices.
+The objective was to perform both active and passive analysis on a local network, understand traffic patterns, and identify open ports and connected devices to secure our own Wi-Fi network.

 ---